DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-controletransacional4.md

 ## Query transaction

+Consultation of transactions via API can be done up to 45 days after the sale has been made.

 ### By Merchant_Order_Number

 Querying transactions by `Merchant_Order_Number` returns a list of transactions with the same number of orders.
 This is because Checkout Cielo does not prevent the duplication of OrderNumbers by the merchant.